JPThorne/buildingthingswith.net/_posts/2021-09-03-a-tdd-exercise.md

 ```

 - For a deviceId, if the temperature reading lies outside a range of acceptable values then store this anomaly in a record.
+- For a deviceId, if the temperature is not abnormal, no record should be created and no alert should be triggered.
 - For a deviceId, if (x) number of anomalous records exist, for a time range (y), create an alert.

 Some business rules: